GrgryRtsch/rock-paper-scissors/README.md

 ## Design

-- I decided to make the website have an old school arcade game feel which is reflected in my background image and choice of font and fucntions, as well as colour scheme.
+- I decided to make the website have an old school arcade game feel which is reflected in my background image and choice of font and functions, as well as colour scheme.

 ## Colors Chosen